-99304 Initial nursing facility care, per day, for the evaluation and 8.00 management of a patient which requires these three key components: a detailed or comprehensive history; a detailed or comprehensive examination; and medical decision making that is straightforward or of low complexity.
+Initial nursing facility care, per day, for the evaluation and management of a patient, which requires these three key components: a detailed or comprehensive history, a detailed or comprehensive examination, and medical decision making that is straightforward or of low complexity.
+Counseling and/or coordination of care with other providers or agencies are provided consistent with the nature of the problem(s) and the patient's and/or family's needs.

-Usually the problem(s) requiring admission are of low severity.
+Usually, the problem(s) requiring admission are of low severity.
+Practitioners typically spend 25 minutes with the patient and/or family or caregiver.

-99305 Initial nursing facility care, per day, for the evaluation and 8.00 management of a patient which requires these three key components: a comprehensive history; a comprehensive examination; and medical decision making of moderate complexity.
+Initial nursing facility care, per day, for the evaluation and management of a patient, which requires these three key components: a comprehensive history, a comprehensive examination, and medical decision making of moderate complexity.
+Counseling and/or coordination of care with other providers or agencies are provided consistent with the nature of the problem(s) and the patient's and/or family's needs.

-Usually the problem(s) requiring admission are of moderate severity.
+Usually, the problem(s) requiring admission are of moderate severity.
+Practitioners typically spend 35 minutes with the patient and/or family or caregiver.

-99306 Initial nursing facility care, per day, for the evaluation and 8.00 management of a patient, which requires these three key components: a comprehensive history; a comprehensive examination; and medical decision making of high complexity.
+Initial nursing facility care, per day, for the evaluation and management of a patient, which requires these three key components: a comprehensive history, a comprehensive examination, and medical decision making of high complexity.
+Counseling and/or coordination of care with other providers or agencies are provided consistent with the nature of the problem(s) and the patient's and/or family's needs.

-Usually, the problem(s) requiring admission are of high severity
+Usually, the problem(s) requiring admission are of high severity.
+Practitioners typically spend 45 minutes with the patient and/or family or caregiver.